F145H-F145H/Blog/README.md

 # Blog
 Just trying to do some.

-If you need a sequence for reference, it will be provided in the README.md file.
+If you need a sequence for reading, it will be provided in the README.md file.

-all files managed like
+all files supposed to be managed like

 ```
 .
 ├── README.md